She ripped the toy from another shopper’s hand. “It’s mine. I saw it first.”

 “Hey,” she said, her voice raising an octave.

 One tugged.
-The other cursed and pulled on the end of the toy.
+The other grumbled and pulled on the end of the toy.

 And so began their tug-of-war.